Are you a handmade skin care business that straight up STRUGGLES with writing effective call-to-actions for your online marketing?

 Your e-commerce site, such as Shopify or Etsy, is filled with call-to-actions already, whether you realize it or not.

-- The buttons on your sales pages that say ‘Add to Cart’ or ‘Buy Now’ are the most straightforward CTAS in the book. *This is the one case where the call-to-action shouldn’t be at the end of content – you’ll want to make sure that this button is seen right away when someone clicks on an individual listing.
+- The buttons on your sales pages that say ‘Add to Cart’ or ‘Buy Now’ are the most straightforward CTAS in the book. *This is the one case where the call-to-action shouldn’t be at the end of content – you’ll want to make sure that this button is seen right away when someone clicks on an individual listing or product page.

 - The longer you can keep someone on your website, the better; make sure there is a CTA on every page to help guide your viewers experience.